IT2901Nordic2024/backend/README.md

 ## prerequisites

-You need to set up your aws account in order to use this repo.
-You have installed and configured you local aws cdk environment.
-If you havent bootstrapped your account to region yet, run cdk bootstrap.
-If you already have bootstrapped, you will get an error.
+You need to set up your aws account in order to use the code in this repository.
+We also assume you have installed and configured you local aws cdk environment.
+If you havent bootstrapped your account to region yet, run `cdk bootstrap`.
+If you are unsure, you can just run the command, no harm will be done.

 ## getting-started